whxxyhf/whxxyhf.github.io/_pages/about.md

 # 王浩轩 (Haoxuan Wang)

-I am a prospective PhD student in the HDVIS Lab at Hangzhou Dianzi University (HDU), under the guidance of Prof. Zhiguang Zhou.
+I am a prospective PhD student in the HDVIS Lab at Hangzhou Dianzi University (HDU), under the guidance of Prof. [**Zhiguang Zhou**](https://www.hdvis.net/).
 My current work explores how to integrate large models with visual and multimodal reasoning, aiming to improve the interpretability and efficiency of intelligent systems in real-world applications.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->